 Senate floor leaders disagree on Bevin’s pension bill

-Sticking to the script prepared by Republicans, a Senate committee Tuesday signed off on Gov. Matt Bevin’s proposal to provide incentives for regional universities, county health departments, and other quasi-governmental agencies to exit the state pension system.
+The Kentucky House of Representatives on Monday narrowly approved a bill sought by Republican Gov. Matt Bevin that would provide financial incentives for regional universities, community and technical colleges, county health departments, mental health nonprofits and other quasi-governmental agencies to exit the state pension system.

-The bill allows the agency employers to decide next year whether to stay in the Kentucky Retirement Systems and face a big increase in their pension contribution rates or agree to leave.
+Under HB 1, the public employers would decide next year whether to stay in the Kentucky Retirement Systems and face a near-doubling of their pension contribution rates or agree to leave.

-The bill offers several incentives to the employers if they agree to freeze their employees’ pensions and transfer them into a retirement system like a 401(k) plan.
-About 7,000 public employees would be affected, many who have been in their jobs for years.
+The bill offers several incentives to the public employers if they agree to freeze their employees’ pensions and transfer them into a defined-contribution retirement account, such as a 401(k) plan.
+An estimated 7,000 public employees would be affected, many of them middle-aged and well into their careers.

 Republican supporters of the bill said public employers need to be able to leave a pension system they no longer can afford to support, paying off their existing pension liabilities in one lump sum or over 30 years.